COVID-19 Updates: Taking steps to return to normal.

 Expand corporate opportunities for directors and officers

-- Create the option of corporate opportunity waivers in a company’s Articles of Incorporation or Unanimous Shareholder Agreement to allow directors to participate in specific types of corporate opportunities.
+- Creates the option of corporate opportunity waivers in a company’s Articles of Incorporation or Unanimous Shareholder Agreement to allow directors to participate in specific types of corporate opportunities.

-- Use of these types of waivers will put Alberta on the leading edge of corporate legislation modernization in the country.
+- Uses of these types of waivers will put Alberta on the leading edge of corporate legislation modernization in the country.

 Provide a larger timeframe for dissolved corporations to get back into business

-- Expand the period to revive a dissolved corporation, from 5 to 10 years, and remove the current 5-year revival period for non-profit companies, societies, and cooperatives altogether.
+- Expands the period to revive a dissolved corporation, from 5 to 10 years, and removes the current 5-year revival period for non-profit companies, societies, and cooperatives altogether.

 Reduce administrative burdens around approvals

-- Change the shareholder approval threshold to two-thirds from a unanimous approval in the following carefully chosen situations:
+- Changes the shareholder approval threshold to two-thirds from a unanimous approval in the following carefully chosen situations:

 - if a two-thirds majority of shareholders agree to waiving the requirement of audited financial statements of privately-held non-distributing corporations